PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 ### Phones to Avoid
 Avoid buying the Fairphone 4, which only has just over 2 years of full security updates since its release date despite them advertising 6 years of support.
 This is because the System on a Chip they use (Snapdragon 750G) only has 3 years of support from Qualcomm, and the SoC was already old when the phone came out.
 This is not to mention, the Fairphone 4 [uses the Android Verified Boot Test Key as their OEM keys](https://forum.fairphone.com/t/bootloader-avb-keys-used-in-roms-for-fairphone-3-4/83448/11), effectively making Verified Boot useless.
 In general, you should check for how long the SoC a phone uses is supported for and not blindly trust the phone manufacturer's claims.

-You should also avoid buying the /e/ OS phones (sometimes branded as the Murena phones). /e/ OS in itself extremely insecure, not supporting verified boot, shipping userdebug build, [shipping months old version of Chromium, bundling years old version Orbot into their operating system then marketing it as "Advanced Privacy"](https://divestos.org/misc/e.txt), etc. They have recently also had an incident where their cloud service mishandled session keys and give users access to each other's files, then proceeded to [mislead the users that the server cannot see their files](https://community.e.foundation/t/service-announcement-26-may/41252/30) despite there being no end-to-end encryption.
+You should also avoid buying phones preloaded with /e/ OS (sometimes branded as the Murena phones). /e/ OS in itself is extremely insecure, engaging in security bad practices that include, but are not limited to, not supporting verified boot; shipping userdebug build; [shipping months-old version of Chromium; and bundling years-old version of Orbot into their operating system, then marketing it as "Advanced Privacy"](https://divestos.org/misc/e.txt).
+There was also a recent incident where their cloud service mishandled session keys and gave users access to other's files, then proceeded to [mislead users that the server cannot see their files](https://community.e.foundation/t/service-announcement-26-may/41252/30), despite there being no end-to-end encryption.

 You should also be very wary of low quality privacy branded phones like the Freedom Phone, BraX2 Phone, Volta Phone, and the like.
-These are cheap Chinese phones with the [Mediatek Helio P60](https://i.mediatek.com/p60) from 2018, which has already reached end-of-life or is near end-of-life.
+These are cheap Chinese phones with the [Mediatek Helio P60](https://i.mediatek.com/p60) from 2018, which has already reached or is near end-of-life.
 Needless to say, you should also avoid any vendor who claims they are Zero-day proof like this:

 ![Volta phone](/images/volta-phone.png)